As a rental property owner, you’re probably pleased to see that the value of your investment property has risen since 2020.

 - 7-10 financed rental properties: 6% of all combined unpaid loan balances

-Your primary home and the property you’re refinancing, or any property that is pending sale, do not count toward the number of properties.
+Do not count your primary home, the property you’re refinancing, or property that is pending sale.
 You may not use cash proceeds from the refinance toward cash reserves.

 3. Debt-to-income ratio